 Contact: Lauren McKean, AICP, Park Planner 508-957-0731

-Sustainability: CCNS as a Climate Friendly Park - Read the park's Climate Friendly Action Plan and explore what we are doing to make park operations more sustainable.
+Sustainability: CCNS as a Climate Friendly Park - Explore what we are doing to make park operations more sustainable.

 Major Planning & Design Projects and Compliance - Find major initiatives and National Environmental Policy Act documents through the following links.